jiayao09/RobotArm/README.md

 </br> PLAN FOR THE FURTURE:

 Currently, the 3D printing process is inaccurate, making it challenging for some parts to move into place.
-I'm attempting to redesign and rebuild the claw section using laser cutting.
+I'm attempting to redesign and rebuild the claw section by laser cutting some of the part.

 </br>
 09/01: dxf file for new design is uploaded